TravelMapping/HighwayData/hwy_data/FRA-ARA/fraarad/README.md

 **NOTES TO ROUTES:**
 *FRA-73 - Savoie:*
 - OSM is sometimes outdated, new D route signs often appeared just on 2019 GSV

+*FRA-74 - Haute-Savoie:*
+- OSM is sometimes outdated, new D route signs often appeared just on 2019 GSV
+- `D19` in Gaillard is not indicated anywhere on 2019 GSV nor 2009 GSV but it is clearly indicated on OSM and GM, added!
+- `D909E` is indicated on OSM and GM but I couldn't find any sign.
+Route addded but needs to be checked again before activtion.